 # 5 - Swap recyclable supermarket bags for organic mesh shopping bags

 You can purchase all these easy swaps individually or in the 21-piece Zero Waste Kitchen Starter Kit.
-It comes in a cute, beautifully designed recyclable box that makes starting to create your eco kitchen a breeze. an ideal Christmas present for friends and family.
+It comes in a cute, beautifully designed recyclable box that makes starting to create your eco friendly product kitchen a breeze. an ideal Christmas present for friends and family.
 Plus you’ll also get a free gift of an essential oil roller and free shipping Australia wide.

 Have a better look by clicking here.